-We all like the idea of saving money come tax time but tax tips seem to only come at the end of the year, when everyone is scrambling to get a few more tax deductions before the year ends.
+We all like the idea of saving money come tax time, but tax tips seem to only come at the end of the year, when everyone is scrambling to get a few more tax deductions before the year ends.

-We’re going to change it up a little and provide a five tips you can do right now that should make life easier come tax time.
+We’re going to change it up a little and provide five tips you can do right now that should make life easier come tax time.

 1. Plan Ahead

 One of the best things you can do when it comes to tax planning is to look ahead.
 What expenses will you have for the year?
 What items can result in tax credits and deductions?